Quantum3-Labs/icp-coder/README.md

 4. Restart the client if required.
 Available tools:
    - `get_motoko_context`: retrieves relevant Motoko examples
    - `generate_motoko_code`: generates Motoko code with RAG context

+## How It Works

+1. **User Query**: You ask for help with Motoko code, mentioning the MCP tool you want to use.
+2. **Context Retrieval**: The server searches ChromaDB for relevant examples.
+3. **Gemini Generation**: Gemini combines the retrieved context with your prompt to draft better code.
+4. **Response**: The MCP server returns context snippets and/or generated code back to Cursor.

 ## Optional Interfaces